UniversalDataTool/udt-format/interfaces/image_segmentation.md

      ]
     */

+    // Optional: The type of region allowed.
+By default, any region is acceptable.
+    "regionTypesAllowed": ["bounding-box", "polygon", "full-segmentation", "point"],

     // Pull from a common list of labels
     "labelType": "animals",

-    // How regions are specified in input and output "regionFormat": "percentage_xywh"

     // What does the region represent?
-See common region descriptions.
     "regionDescription": "faces",

     // Should multiple regions be created?
     "multipleRegions": true,

-    // What is the smallest allowed size per region as a percentage of the image area?
+    // What is the smallest allowed area per region as a percentage of the image area?
     "minimumRegionSize": 0.01,

     // Are regions allowed to overlap?